dinoperovic/django-salesman/docs/api/orders.rst

 .. http:post:: /orders/(str:ref)/pay/

     Pay for order.
-Get redirect url to either the next payment step or the order success page.
-Depending on the used payment method redirect to this url.
+Get redirect URL to either the next payment step or the order success page.
+Depending on the used payment method redirect to this URL.

     .. sourcecode:: json